0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 The structure of the genesis file is covered in the [CLI Commands](/docs/get-started/cli-commands) section.

-After running the previous commands, you have set up a 4 client IBFT network, capable of sealing blocks and recovering from node failure.
+After running the previous commands, you have set up a 4 node Polygon-SDK network, capable of sealing blocks and recovering from node failure.

 :::info Start the client using config file